 Ruben Lugo, Chief Operating Officer

-Autumn Blewett, Human Resource Director
+Liz Manz, SHRM-CP, PHR, Human Resource Director

-Korene Gonzalez, Director of Employment and Training
+Korene Gonzalez, Employment and Training Director

 Arnold Cantu, Clinic Administrator

 Arnold Cantu has been working for the Community Council of Idaho for 5 years.
 He is now the Clinic Administrator, and prior to that he worked for the State of Idaho for 23 years as a counselor at the Idaho Division of Vocational Rehabilitation.
 Arnold attended the University of Alabama for three years and completed his degree in Human Resources and Training Development at Idaho State University.
 He went on to complete his Masters in Counseling at Western Washington University.
 He recently completed the Executive Training program in Health Care Administration at the University of California Los Angeles (UCLA).

 Little known fact: He collects antique sports books.

 Dr. Joshua Stringam joined the Community Family Clinic as its Chief Medical Director in March 2021.
 Dr. Stringham is working with the clinic staff to improve and expand services to patients, including Hep C treatment, full OB services, and complete female healthcare.
 Dr. Stringam truly cares about his patients and seeks solutions to their health problems.
 One of his beliefs is that preventative care plays a big role in the patient’s wellness.
 In addition to quality care, he offers management of chronic conditions.

 Dr. Stringam grew up in Provo, Utah where he completed his undergraduate education at BYU.
 He later attended the Arizona College of Osteopathic Medicine (AZCOM), which is part of Midwestern University in Glendale, AZ.
 He completed his residency program at Duke University/SRAHEC in Fayetteville, NC.
 He is a plant-based trained doctor and has 8 years of experience in the health field.